toddsfish/toddaas-blog/content/posts/ec2_warm_pools_are_useful_part_1.md

 https://aws.amazon.com/blogs/compute/scaling-your-applications-faster-with-ec2-auto-scaling-warm-pools/

 ### Why would you use Autoscaling Warm Pools?
 Warm pools are super useful when you have an application that has a significant amount of bootstrapping time usually attibuted to bespoke application configuration requirements applied on instance launch into an Autoscaling Group.
+Additionally using third party AMIs or image building solutions has the overeheads that someone needs to own any bespoke application configuration as you build out more diverse AMIs rather just sticking to a hardened standard operating environment or golden image.
+In turn this becomes even more of a burden when the application team is a third party and the ops team is in house.

 ### How do Autoscaling Group Lifecycle Hooks work when using Warm Pools
 So I learnt there is abit of a gotcha or side affect by design of Warm Pools, when it comes to using them alongside existing Lifecycle hooks to do bootstrapping of an application on EC2 instance launch.

-Lets take a couple of example scenarios:
+Lets take a couple of example scenarios...

 #### Scenario 1 - A Standard Autocaling group with Lifecycle Hook applied on EC2_INSTANCE_LAUNCHING:
 In a standard autoscaling group with a Lifecycle Hook applied on EC2_INSTANCE_LAUNCHING scale out.
 The instance first moves into Pending:Wait state, whereby it will remain in the Pending:Wait state whilst you bootstrap or configure your instance using automation usually in the form of UserData scripts or SSM automations.
 As such the final step in your automation following the instance bootstrap will be to call the complete-lifecycle-action API to continue or complete the lifecycle action.
 The autoscaling group then continues moving the instance into InService within the autoscaling group ready to serve client requests.